Moly-malibu/RScript.r/Movielens_projects_edx.md

 ![png](output_78_0.png)

-# 4. MODELING
+# 5. MODELING

-# Predicted movie ratings and calculates RMSE.
+Predicted movie ratings and calculates RMSE.

 Movie rating predictions will be compared to the true ratings in the validation set using RMSE

-# Model Approach
+# 5.1.
+Model Approach RMSE

 Movilens is a very large database with different variables that have different effects on ratings.
 Genres have a significant effect on ratings, it is required to divide compound genres into individual genres and calculate the effect of each genre using relatively more complex calculations.
 Some movies have a very high number of ratings, while others have very few or low ratings.
 Coming from small samples -few numbers of grades- can adversely affect preaching. we will use a method known as Regularization to penalize  of very high or low grades that come from small samples.
 Also, we will divide the edx dataset into two parts: train (80%) and test (20%), then we will use train to train the model and test to cross-validate and fit the model to get the best lambda value that results in a minimum RMSE.